 That’s your stomach talking, not your brain.

-Don’t let you hunger take control of your thinking or else you’ll end up buying way more food than you can eat.
+Don’t let your hunger take control of your thinking or else you’ll end up buying way more food than you can eat.

 Food for thought – think twice before you go grocery shopping on an empty stomach!

-The fact that frozen vegetables have a much longer shelf life makes them less expensive than fresh vegetables.
+Frozen vegetables have a longer shelf life, so they’re less expensive than fresh vegetables.

-This is how to save money on food and eat healthy at the same time!
+This is how to save on food costs while eating clean at the same time!
+Don’t ever think that it’s more expensive to be healthy.

 Remember the last time you got an amazing deal on pasta sauce and bought 10 jars?